Harry Triguboff: Career

 In 2004, Meriton completed the construction of World Tower, Sydney's tallest residential apartment building.
 During 2012, Meriton and the owners' corporation became embroiled in a long running court dispute over major building defects and alleged breaches of their contract, with maintenance issues worth more than A$1 million.
 Part of the issue related to Meriton, the original builder, being locked out of the development.
 By 2015, He had built approximately 55,000 residential townhouses and apartments.

 The company has been a sponsor of the Wests Tigers (and their predecessor, Balmain Tigers) since 1998.
 Triguboff committed Meriton throughout the club's merger period of 2000 and into 2015.

+In September 2023, Triguboff opened a new Meriton hotel, bringing the business to have an estimated value of $7.2 bn.
+It was also the largest Australian owned and operated hotel company.

+In June 2023, under Triguboff, Meriton renewed plans to build up to 1,600 homes in Little Bay near Sydney, on land it had previously purchased for around $250 million.
+For years, the development proposal had faced "some public opposition" concerning how the area would be developed, while Triguboff had been lobbying local government.

+In September 2023, Triguboff oversaw new hotels opening for the first time in Canberra and Melbourne, as well as a new hotel in Liverpool near Sydney, bringing Meriton Suites to 6204 apartment suites and 23 properties.
+Meriton Suites had invested $400 million in the three new hotel properties.
+A new three tower apartment complex was approved for Surfers Paradise in October 2023.

+In December 2024, he appeared on the Straight Talk with Mark Bouris podcast and warned that Chinese migrants may take over Australia.

+Politics and lobbying

 Triguboff donates heavily to political parties and uses his influence to seek policy changes.
 In August 2010, he proposed that the federal government should insist on Reserve Bank interest rates being dropped to improve housing affordability.

 Personal life

-Triguboff is Jewish.
+Triguboff is Jewish and was born in China.
 He has been married twice and has two daughters from his first marriage, Orna and Sharon.
-He is married to his second wife, Rhonda.
+His second wife, Rhonda, died in September 2024.
 He lives in Sydney and owns a collection of cars.

 Net worth

+As of May 2025, Triguboff's personal net wealth was estimated by the Australian Financial Review at A$29.65 billion, as published in the 2025 Rich List.
+Triguboff was one of seven Australians who have appeared in every Financial Review Rich List, or its predecessor, the BRW Rich 200, since it was first published in 1984.
+Triguboff's net worth was assessed at A$10.62 billion in the 2016 Rich List, making him the richest Australian; and he held the mantle for one year.